 Keep it short – a good “attraction” story should be a minute or two at most.
 If she wants to know more, she’ll ask.

 (Advanced note: Experienced men often have several “versions” of the same story depending on who they are talking to and the logistics.
 What you might tell to someone you just met at a crowded mall will be shorter and punchier than what you tell to someone sitting next to you on a 4-hour train trip.)

-“Embedding” is a breakthrough concept from the book Magic Bullets and is the key to Storytelling-for-Pickup.
+“Embedding” is a breakthrough concept is the key to Storytelling-for-Pickup.
 Basically, it’s when you tell a story that appears to be about one subject in order to subtly tell her about something else.

 The “something else” is usually a positive characteristic about yourself that you wouldn’t want to just say directly because you don’t want to turn her off by bragging or trying too hard.

 (As for what these “positive characteristics” are, it depends a bit on you, and what you know about her.
-One thing I really found useful in Magic Bullets when I first got started was that it explained 8 of these characteristics, called attraction switches that most beautiful women like.
+One thing I really found useful was that it explained 8 of these characteristics, called attraction switches that most beautiful women like.
 A few of those were really surprising!)